 A road trip is perhaps the epitome of the American vacation, regardless of the route you take.
 But a road trip through the nation’s most scenic and colorful fall foliage displays?
 That’s the epitome of an autumn American getaway.

-The following eight drives — found in the Northeast, the Southwest and the mountain ranges in between — will immerse you in some of the best sites and experiences that the nation’s great outdoors offer this time of year.
+The following drives — found in the Northeast, the Southwest and the mountain ranges in between — will immerse you in some of the best sights and experiences that the nation’s great outdoors offers this time of year.

-1. Cherohala Skyway — North Carolina and Tennessee
+1. Cherohala Skyway (North Carolina and Tennessee)

 The Federal Highway Administration highlights this national scenic byway’s “mile-high vistas and brilliant fall foliage.”